andcoa/Elasticstack/README.md

 ## Objective

-To use the Elastic Stack (ELK)—Elasticsearch, Logstash, and Kibana—for centralized log collection, analysis, and visualization in a SOC environment.
+To use the Elastic Stack (ELK)—Elasticsearch, Logstash, and Kibana for centralized log collection, analysis, and visualization in a SOC environment.
 Focused on using Kibana to identify and investigate security incidents through real-time dashboards and queries.

 ## Skills Learned